 In the Q4 2025 earnings report, Bank of America’s management expressed optimism about the company’s performance and outlook.
 It was noted that each business line contributed more to revenue, and there was a noticeable increase in deposits and loans granted, surpassing the industry average.
 Net interest income was projected to range between 14.5 and 14.6 billion USD in Q1 2025, with steady growth expected to bring it to approximately 15.5-15.7 billion USD by Q4 2025.
 The second half of 2025 was expected to show stronger growth than the first, ensuring an operational advantage throughout 2025.

-On 15 April, Bank of America released its report for Q1 2025, which ended on 31 March.
+On 15 April, Bank of America released its Q1 2025 financial results for the quarter ended 31 March.
 Its key highlights are provided below:

 Revenue by segment: